top of page

 Conducting a workplace assessment for electronics equipment management

-• Survey the electronic equipment that your business uses--if you have an equipment change-out planned, include that in your estimate
+• If you have an equipment change-out planned, include that in your estimate

 • Selecting a contractor